wmww/Python-plus-plus/guide.md

 * Better string support (concatenation, converting between other types and strings, etc.)
 * User input
 * File IO
-* For loops (hopefully will take the form `for x in y:`, but not sure if that is possible)
 * Classes
 If you have any feature suggestions or problems, feel free to open up a GitHub issue.